The Pros & Cons of Bradford Pears

 the next few months.

 Another native, the Eastern redbud (Cercis canadensis), is also available as a number of cultivars, including the burgundy-leafed "Forest Pansy" and "Royal White," a variety which calls the whole "redbud" thing into question.
 Redbuds are easily

 stressed, and will develop cankers and fungal wilts in this weakened state - give them good growing conditions and adequate water.

 Even if you don't plant a flowering tree this spring, visit as many gardens, public and private, as you can.
-Another option is to look at custom photo books of people's gardens.
-Although this does not put you in the physical environment, the photos will be a good way to get ideas.

 There are also many books out there which will show you great options.
 After you have done your research and seen these plants in the landscape you can take advantage of the fall planting season and create your own custom show next spring.